chtrembl/azure-cloud/petstore/15-build-logic-app-to-send-email-when-message-received-in-service-bus/README.md

 ![](images/15_7.png)

-Copy the Keys and Connection Strings off somewhere, you will need them when you configure your PetStoreOrderService.
+Copy the Connection Strings off somewhere, you will need one of them when you configure your PetStoreOrderService.

 You should see the following: